tomharvey/aws-s3cp-bulk/README.md

 ## Why the CSV input approach?
-There is a need to feed the command with *large* amounts of data, around 10million files, each with a destination.
-This volume of data is too large to otherwise feed into the command, and by outputting the results to a file, we do not need to ensure rapid response time.
+There is a need to feed the command with *large* amounts of data, around 10million source filenames, each with a destination.
+This volume of data is too large to otherwise feed into the command, and by outputting the results to a report file, we do not need to ensure response time is within expected request-response cycle timeouts.

 With smaller numbers of files, a JSON POST body may suffice, but there is as yet no API Gateway to accept this kind of request-response mode of operation.
-Feel free to contribute if you want to add this interface here.
+Feel free to contribute if you want to add this interface.